ifquant/screensht/README.md

 ## Usage

+Clone with `git clone --recursive https://github.com/nvllvs/screensht`.

+Run `./install-deps.sh` if you use apt-get (Debian-based distros) or pacman (Arch-based distros).
+Else find the packages yourself.

+Compile with `cmake .; make`.

+Run `./screensht`.
+If you get a black screen install a composite manager such as [Compton](https://wiki.archlinux.org/index.php/Compton).

 Bind a key to start the program using [XFCE application shortcuts](https://wiki.manjaro.org/index.php?title=XFCE:Making_Keyboard_Shortcuts_for_Frequently_Used_Applications), [Xbindkeys](https://wiki.archlinux.org/index.php/Xbindkeys) or [Gnome keyboard shortcuts](https://help.gnome.org/users/gnome-help/stable/keyboard-shortcuts-set.html.en).

 To cancel during selection, press a mouse button other than left click or press any key.